 Once upon a time, I had visions of hiking through the hills and valleys of the Pacific Northwest with my happy little train of children, traipsing along whilst singing our hearts out all Von Trappified and such.
 (In my perfect world, it would be totally acceptable to break out into song at any given moment.)

 Then Tweens.
 Then Teens.
 Do you know how hard it is to entice the average teenage girl to go on a Hike with her Family?

-“Hey, do you want to go an a super-easy hike to a mysterious, probably haunted, definitely creepy stone Witch’s House hidden in the forest?”
+Me: "Hey, do you want to go an a super-easy hike to a mysterious (probably haunted) definitely creepy stone Witch's House hidden in the forest?"

-Before I detail the hike directions, a little history lesson is in order.
+Before I give you the scoop on the actual hike - tips, directions, and so forth - a little history lesson is probably in order.